 Ulises obtained a degree in Political Science at the University of Valencia (Spain), where he took part as a member of the board of the Faculty of Law and was in charge of the institutional communication of Amnesty International Valencia.
 After that, he showed interest in areas as diverse as foreign policy, international relations methodologies, cooperation, and internationalisation.

-Regarding his interests and his background, he joined EURADA in September 2019 and is nowadays in charge of international projects like the cooperation agreements between Latin American and European regions, external communication on SSNN, and webpage management.
+Regarding his interests and his background, he joined EURADA in September 2019 thanks to a training programme offered by the Valencian Institute of Business Competitiveness (IVACE) and is nowadays in charge of international projects like the cooperation agreements between Latin American and European regions, external communication on SSNN, and webpage management.

 Roser Torres MoscadProject Officer

 Roser has a degree in Translation and Cultural Mediation.
 After one year studying Cultural and Humanities Studies in Tokyo, Japan, she furthered her qualifications in Digital Marketing and Internationalisation.
-Roser joined EURADA in July 2019 and is in charge of organising and promoting the 5th edition of EURADA Awards.
+Roser joined EURADA in July 2019 due to the Valencian Institute of Business Competitiveness (IVACE) training programme and is in charge of organising and promoting the 5th edition of EURADA Awards.
 She also attends events and conferences representing EURADA.
 Moreover, Roser advises Development Agencies by proofreading and validating their proposals.
 Finally, she promotes EURADA members and partners and puts them in contact with one another, as well as with new opportunities and proposals.

 We are also grateful to the other people who have contributed to EURADA in the past